 Of course, this isn’t the case for everyone, but it paints a picture for how traumatic experiences can surface in later life.
 We are complex human beings with many layers, and the experiences we go through “live” in our bodies.
 If painful experiences are not resolved, they can drive the urge to self-medicate with drugs and alcohol.

 Not everyone is aware of their trauma or how their body has processed it.
 This is especially true for children who experienced abuse or neglect but thought it was normal.
 Because of this, some people turn to drugs and alcohol without realizing their motivation for doing so.
-Maybe they’re stressed or unhappy, so they self-medicate to feel better.
 But they don’t realize that there’s trauma at the root of it all.

 When the substance abuse starts causing problems, this is all anyone sees.
 As a result, substance abuse appears to be the problem and not the trauma.
 So how can you tell if you or someone else has suppressed or ignored traumatic experiences?
 Here are some signs that may help you recognize trauma.
 For a diagnosis, please consult with a medical professional.